Financial economics: Present value, expectation and utility

-Choice under uncertainty here may then be characterized as the maximization of expected utility.
+Choice under uncertainty here may then be defined as the maximization of expected utility.
 More formally, the resulting expected utility hypothesis states that, if certain axioms are satisfied, the subjective value associated with a gamble by an individual is that individual's statistical expectation of the valuations of the outcomes of that gamble.

-The impetus for these ideas arise from various inconsistencies observed under the expected value framework, such as the St. Petersburg paradox and the Ellsberg paradox.
+The impetus for these ideas arises from various inconsistencies observed under the expected value framework, such as the St. Petersburg paradox and the Ellsberg paradox.